If symptoms are new, sudden, severe, or unlike your usual pattern, seek urgent medical help. Urgent help guidance

 Signal domain Observed pattern Data basis Clinical use Status

 Temporal clustering Evening is currently the most represented event window in the anonymised cohort preview.
-50% of logged events; 18:00-24:00 window.
+46% of logged events; 18:00-24:00 window.
 Helps clinicians ask whether patterns are linked to routine, sleep, appointments, medication timing or environmental load.
-Early signal
+Aggregate learning

 Wearable overlap Wearable imports are present in the aggregate view and can support portal-level signal review.
 Heart-rate metrics: 1 records | Sleep analysis: 1 records | Activity and exertion: 1 records | Respiratory metrics: 1 records Shows where future clinician portal views can compare seizure timing against sleep, heart-rate and activity windows.
 Early signal

 Medication context Medication profiles are available alongside seizure records for longitudinal review.
-1 records with medication profiles; 1 records with dose confirmations.
+3 records with medication profiles; 3 records with dose confirmations.
 Creates a practical route from patient-reported adherence to appointment discussion and forecast interpretation.
-Early signal
+Aggregate learning

 Event timing